redfox-coder/IJCAI2020/README.md

-# Fair Influence Maximization Through Adversarial Network Embedding
+# Fair Influence Maximization Through Adversarial Network Embedding- IJCAI 2020

 This repository contains the implementation code and the data used for the paper, "Adversarial Graph Embeddings for Fair Influence Maximization over Social Networks".